lusinge/site-web/README.md

 git push origin v1.0.0:v1.0.0
 ```

-Now bump all the versions to the next patch version in the three files listed
+Now bump all the versions to the next patch version in the two files listed
 above and push that to master.